- Blog Categories

 - Open/Closed Principle (OCP): Software entities should be open for extension but closed for modification.

-– Interface Segregation Principle (ISP): A class should not be forced to implement interfaces it does not use.
+- Interface Segregation Principle (ISP): Clients should not be forced to depend on methods they don’t use.

 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.